-This quickstart shows you how to install the Linux Agent on a Linux computer.
+This quickstart shows you how to install the Agent on a Linux computer.

 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.

 You must be on Security Center’s Standard pricing tier before starting this quickstart.
 See Onboard your Azure subscription to Security Center Standard for upgrade instructions.
 You can try Security Center’s Standard at no cost.
 To learn more, see the pricing page.

 Add new Linux computer